Maxim77553300/TestC/README.md

 **REQUIREMENTS**<br>

-The minimum requirement by TestC is your PC have Windows 10 or Intellij IDEA
+The minimum requirement by TestC is your PC have Windows 10

 The minimum requirement by supercat1 is that your PC has Windows and Linux operating systems.<br>